Trauma Therapy in Augusta, GA

-You’ve tried to “get over it,” but deep down you know painful experiences from the past and old childhood wounds are holding you back.
+Youβve tried to βget over it,β but deep down you know pain from your past and childhood wounds are somehow still holding you back.

-Do you feel like you’re doing “mostly fine,” but sometimes your past still sneaks up on you?
+Do you feel like youβre doing βmostly fine,β but sometimes pain from your past still sneaks up on you?

-Do you ever feel guilty for being negatively impacted by your past, even though you “had a good childhood”?
+Do you ever feel guilty for being negatively impacted by your upbringing, even though you βhad a good childhoodβ and your parents did the best they could?

 Are you afraid people would see you differently if they knew what you went through?

-It’s not always the big traumatic events that impact us.
+Itβs not always the big traumatic events that βeff us up.
 Sometimes the small, everyday experiences leave the deepest wounds.

-Sometimes you’re even a little confused about why this stuff still bothers you anyway… “I’m an adult now, shouldn’t I just be over it?”
+Sometimes youβre even a little confused about why this stuff still bothers youβ¦ βIβm an adult now, shouldnβt I just be over it?β

-Whether you experienced Big-T traumas or little-t traumas, working with a trauma therapist can help you finally put the past to rest.
+Whether you experienced Big-T traumas or little-t traumas, working with a trauma therapist that serves Augusta and the surrounding CSRA, can help you finally put the past to rest.

 Trauma isn't always obvious.

 When we think about trauma, most of us think about the big kinds.
-Things like childhood sexual abuse, neglect, fighting in combat, physical assault, or being in a natural disaster (hurricanes, earthquakes, tsunamis).
+Things like childhood sexual abuse, neglect, deploying from Fort Eisenhower to fight in combat, physical assault, or being in a natural disaster (hurricanes, earthquakes, tsunamis).
+If you lived in the greater Augusta area in September 2024, you probably vividly remember the damaging effects of Hurricane Helene.

 Little-t traumas can still cause serious damage.